 - Speak with an admissions advisor.
 This will give you an opportunity to ask questions about Norwich and the program in which you are interested.
 This interview will also help determine if you have the necessary credentials to enroll in your chosen program.
 Your advisor will also outline the steps required to complete your application package.

 - Complete the application.
-You can complete the application form with your enrollment advisor.
-There is a $50 non-refundable application fee, which must be paid in U.S. dollars.
+You can complete the application form with your admissions advisor.

 - Submit an English proficiency assessment.
 If English is not your first language, proof of English language proficiency is required.
 This can be demonstrated in one of three ways:

 - TOEFL - a minimum score of 550 (paper-based test) or 80 (Internet-based test) is required.*

 - IELTS – a minimum composite score of 6.5 is required.*